And Now For Something Completely Different…Welcome to CES 2025

 Our charge to the team at CTA we work with to design each year’s itinerary is to find artificial intelligence that both amazes and inspires.
 No, not robot DJs or even the coffee barista, “Adam,” who wowed our guests last year.
 For this show, we’re on the hunt for AI that is imaginative, exciting, relevant, and stimulating.
 And I’m confident we’ll find it.

 We’re also putting together a “working lunch” adjoining C Space at the Aria.
-That’s where worldwide media and advertising companies and brands send their CEO, CMOs, and other leaders to discuss how technology informs their strategy.
+That’s where worldwide media and advertising companies and brands send their CEOs, CMOs, and other leaders to discuss how technology informs their strategy.
 These sessions are always exciting, well-attended, and quotable.

 Not surprisingly, the impact of AI on their mega brands will be a prime topic of the C Space conversation.
 We will curate those sessions to make sure they’re of prime interest to our radio broadcasters in tow.